Sergei Salnikov: International career

-Salnikov made his debut for USSR on 8 September 1954 in a friendly against Sweden.
+Salnikov made his debut for the USSR on 8 September 1954 in a friendly against Sweden.
 He was on the USSR team that won the football event at the 1956 Summer Olympics, where he scored two goals in the quarterfinal match against Indonesia, and also played at the 1958 World Cup, where his team reached the quarter-finals.
 He made 20 appearances in all for his country, scoring 11 goals.

 Personal life

 Salnikov is the father of Soviet Fed Cup player Julia Salnikova and the grandfather of the Greek tennis players Stefanos Tsitsipas and Petros Tsitsipas.

 Salnikov was the son of a Russian father and a Greek mother.